wrabit/django-cotton/README.md

 The directory where your components are stored.

+`COTTON_BASE_DIR` (default: None)

+The directory that contains your project-level "templates" directory.

 `COTTON_SNAKE_CASED_NAMES` (default: True)

 Whether to search for component filenames in snake_case.
 If set to False, you can use kebab-cased / hyphenated filenames.